Key Risk Indicators – the right metrics for management

 As a business intelligence tool, indicators can support:

-- Risk monitoring, assessment and modelling
+- Risk monitoring, assessment, and modeling

 - The implementation of a risk appetite framework